makkahwi/asac-works/Challenges/17/README.md

-# Insertion Sort
+# Merge Sort

 Convert a Pseudocode-based function to Python-based.
-The function is about ascending sorting an array of integers
+The function is about ascending sorting an array of integers but using the merge apprach.
+Which is about splitting the array into nested halfs n compare elements between the splits before merging them back.

 ## Whiteboard Process